nanodlp/docs/manual/code.md

 * Bootup - will be run once just after NanoDLP executed
 * Start / Stop / Resume print
 * Before / After layer
-* Dynamic cure time, speed, lifting
+* Dynamic cure time, speed and lifting

 ## How it works?